Bird Identifier Guide

 Fact:

-There are lots of folk stories about Magpies.
+There are lots of folk stories about magpies.
 Some people believe that you should say ‘hello Mr. Magpie’ when you see one to avoid bad luck.

 Jackdaw